hohkfuyuhi/hohkfuyuhi.github.io/README.md

 # portfolio patch notes
 _____
+**VER 0.8.1 | 23/01/20**
+- *__MAJOR CHANGES:__*
+  1. added a noscript tag to warn users that the website requires JavaScript to be enabled
+  2. created a pseudo preloader
+      - the preloader animation is a diamond folding and unfolding
+      - majority of content should load together with the website, so this preloader is mostly a precautionary measure, but is also an aesthetic decision
+      - the preloader has a pseudo random number generator to determine the length of the animation, ranges from 1000ms to 3000ms
+  3. brand new intro animation
+      - preloader now plays before the new intro animation
+      - all existing GSAP code has been replaced with anime.js code (goodbye GSAP, you were a pain to work with, and i won't miss you one bit)
+- *bugfixes*
+  1. fixed a bug where content doesn't fade in or out properly
+- *changes*
+  1. changed the imaged used for all image meta tags
+- *quality of life*
+  1. instead of having one script tag for each jQuery function, all jQuery code and functions (except script src) have been consolidated into one large script tag
+- *issues to be addressed:*
+  1. clicking the "welcome" button multiple times will cause the rest of the intro animation to play that many times
+_____
 **VER 0.7.4 | 11/01/20**
 - *bugfixes*
   1. fixed a bug where fonts were being applied in places they shouldn't be